Rafid-Ben/rafid-ben.github.io/content/authors/admin/_index.md

   - Artificial Intelligence for Science

 education:
-  - area: PhD Candidate in Aerospace Engineering --with a double minor in Astronomy and Computer Science--,
+  - area: PhD Candidate in Aerospace Engineering -with a double minor in Astronomy and Computer Science-,
     institution: Cornell University, USA.
     date_start: 2021-01-01
     date_end: 2025-08-31